gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [ ] throw

-    A try without resources must have either a catch or a finally.
+    A try without resources must have either a `catch` or a `finally`.
 It may have both as well.
     Thus, the following constructs are valid:

     1.